Tips Bulletin

 Fill the carafe with soapy water and insert the plunger.
 Move the plunger up and down inside the water several times.
 This scrubs the sides of the carafe and removes any stuck grounds from the plunger.
 Rinse thoroughly and allow to dry.

 While you clean your coffee maker, this is an opportune time to take care of cleaning a manual coffee grinder, too.
 Pour some white rice into the grinder and grind down the rice into tiny pieces.
-This removes stray coffee bean residue from the interior of the machine and gets it ready for your next grinding session.
+This removes stray coffee bean residue from the machine’s interior and prepares it for your next grinding session.

 Thank you for reading our tips for cleaning a coffee maker with baking soda.
 If you found our cleaning methods useful, please share our coffee maker cleaning tips with others on Facebook and Pinterest so they can also learn how to clean a coffee maker with baking soda.